joshdance/SwiftHN/README.md

 $ git clone --recursive https://github.com/Dimillian/SwiftHN
 ```

-Incase you cloned the repository without the `recursive` option, you will have
+In case you cloned the repository without the `recursive` option, you will have
 to manually install the HackerSwifter submodule.
 ```shell
 $ cd SwiftHN